A privileged person’s guide to dismantling their own biases, stigma, and othering of people experiencing homelessness

 I just finished reading the article “Public Policy and the Social Construction of Deservedness" by Helen Ingram and Anne Schneider and it’s gotten me reflecting on the connections between Otherness and deservedness.
 (Note: This might be a little dense.)

-Anonymous asked: So this isn't a question but just wanted to let you know that people care and are reading this and this blog is awesome, so by extension you are awesome!
+Anonymous said: So this isn't a question but just wanted to let you know that people care and are reading this and this blog is awesome, so by extension you are awesome!

 Thank you so much for your kind words and support! :)